PAIR-Systems-Inc/devcontainer-codespace/next.md

    **Non-interactive mode:**
       ```bash
       goodmem memory retrieve \
-        "what is it about sleep that is so important?" \
+        "what are the top three negative affects of social media?" \
         --space-id <YOUR_SPACE_ID_FROM_STEP_5>
       ```